 When Bandy signed up for theatre in the 8th grade, they thought it would be a fine way to fill out their schedule.
 They really wanted to join the debate team.
 But by the time they were working on Babel, the 17-year-old junior at W. T. White High School was the lead in their school’s play and was eyeing a young playwright’s award.
 Bandy’s currently at Bennington College studying political science.

 Regina began acting in the 6th grade and was an active member of W.T.
 White’s theater program throughout high school.
 She was a fan of social and political-minded theater.
-And she performed in Shots Fired, the earlier Cry Havoc show about a mass shooting — the show that inspired Babel.
+She performed in Shots Fired, an earlier Cry Havoc show about a mass shooting — the show that inspired Babel.
 Today, Regina’s an arts major working on her associate’s degree at the Brookhaven Campus of Dallas College.

 Fabian is now a 20-year-old sophomore theater student at Skidmore College in Saratoga Springs, New York.
 When Cry Havoc was producing Babel, he lived near Dallas and was a senior at Seagoville High School.
 Fabian was not a fan of guns: His father was killed in a shooting when he was a child.

-Growing up, Andrew was always a fan of movies and TV.
-And the idea of acting seemed like something fun he wanted to try out.
+Growing up, Andrew was always a fan of movies and TV, and the idea of acting seemed like something fun he wanted to try.
 In his junior year, Andrew quit baseball and joined Seagoville High School’s theater program.
 Babel was the 17-year-old’s second show with Cry Havoc.
 Andrew graduated the same year as the premiere, and today, he works for UPS.

 Cara started acting at age 6 during theater summer camps and was a 17-year-old theater senior at Booker T. Washington Arts Magnet High School during the creation of Babel.
 She acted with the company throughout high school.
 These days, Cara lives in Los Angeles and is studying theater at USC.

 Angie knew she wanted to attend Booker T. Washington Arts Magnet High School since she was in the third grade.
 During the Babel project, she was a 16-year-old sophomore in theater there.
 Angie knew each time she acted she had an opportunity to change someone’s perspective.
-Angie graduated in 2020 and should be headed to college on the West Coast at California Institute of the Arts, but she’ll be taking classes virtually.
+Angie graduated in 2020 and should be headed to college at the California Institute of the Arts, but she’ll be taking classes virtually.

 Jamayah lived in Duncanville and commuted to school in downtown Dallas to attend Booker T. Washington Arts Magnet High School.
 While producing Babel, she was a 16-year-old sophomore who hoped to write plays.
 Jamaya graduated in 2020 and is headed to college at Texas Wesleyan University.
 She’s studying writing, but no longer performs.